 Opening a branch in Denmark is an easy process if a few requirements are met such as the legal form of the parent company (it has to be a limited company, a partnership or a form of business accepted by the Consolidated Act on Certain Commercial Undertakings) and the location of the foreign company (must be in the EU, EEA and if it’s a non member country, it has to bring evidence that Denmark’s companies are free to open branches there).
 At least one manager must be a resident in Denmark or in an EU or EEA country.

-The name must clearly state the status of branch and must contain the name of the foreign company’s country (not mandatory for the countries included in the Consolidated Act on Certain Commercial Undertakings)
+The name must clearly state the status of the branch and must contain the name of the foreign company’s country (not mandatory for the countries included in the Consolidated Act on Certain Commercial Undertakings)

 Our company formation agents in Denmark invite you to watch the following video on the particularities of a branch:

 Before starting any activities, the branch must open a bank account where the initial capital is submitted and register at the “Danish Commerce and Companies Agency”.
+The branch will have a name that will include its status (filial or branch office).

 Please feel free to contact our specialists in company formation for more details regarding Danish branches.